evl-8/esd-github-actions-solution/assignments/exercise-5/README.md

 3. **Check the Commit for the Comment**:
    Navigate to the commit to verify if a comment has been posted indicating that the tests passed.

-## Tips

-### Permissions
-Ensure your workflow has the necessary permissions to post comments by including:

-        permissions:
-            contents: write

 [Next Exercise](../exercise-6/README.md)